rulego/rulego/README.md

 `RuleGo` is a lightweight, high-performance, embedded orchestration rule engine based on `Go` language.
 It is also a flexible and highly customizable event processing framework.
 It can aggregate, distribute, filter, transform, enrich and execute various actions on input messages.

-This project is largely inspired by [thingsboard](https://github.com/thingsboard/thingsboard) .

 ## Documentation

 RuleGo documentation is hosted on: [rulego.cc](https://rulego.cc) .